aishe-ai/airbyte/docs/connector-development/debugging-docker.md

 ### Docker Compose Extension

-By default, the `docker compose` command will look for a `docker-compose.yaml` file in your directory and execute its instructions.
-However, you can provide multiple files to the `docker compose` command with the `-f` option.
+By default, the `docker-compose` command will look for a `docker-compose.yaml` file in your directory and execute its instructions.
+However, you can provide multiple files to the `docker-compose` command with the `-f` option.
 You can read more about how Docker compose combines or overrides values when you provide multiple files [on Docker's Website](https://docs.docker.com/compose/extends/).

 In the Airbyte repo, there is already another file `docker-compose.debug.yaml` which extends the `docker-compose.yaml` file.
 Our goal is to set the